WalletScrutiny/WalletScrutinyCom/_android/com.leadWallet.md

 ## Verdict

-The github repository has been provided for this app.
-Will create an issue.
+The Github repository has been provided for this app.
+However, there is no appID, Android build instructions, or any Android app source code.
+Unless there is any further clarification, we assume that this app is closed source.